 - Most distributions are free so why not?

 - You may have some concerns about privacy and security issues in Windows.
-Linux tends to be more secure than Windows.
+Linux tends to be more private and secure.
 Why not check it out and see what you think?

 - Learning Linux is a great way to learn more about computers and technology.